nithinkodipyaka/ShrimpAnalysis/README.md

-# 🦐 ShrimpAnalysis: Acoustic Detection of Shrimp Feeding Behavior in Noisy Aquatic Environments
+# 🦐 Shrimp Feeding Behaviour Analysis In Complex Aquatic Audio Environments

 > *"Feeding insights beneath the waves—powered by audio, enhanced by science."*